- Community Grants range from a minimum of $250 to the maximum grant of $2,500.

 - Management at the facility to which you are applying will review the application and make initial funding recommendations on all submitted requests.

 - Organizations will be notified of any decision via e-mail.
 All funding decisions are final.

-- If an organization is approved, grant checks will be mailed directly to the recipient organization at the address listed in the grant application.
-Please allow 2 to 4 weeks for delivery.
+- If an organization is approved, grant checks will be mailed directly to the recipient organization’s address listed in the grant application.
+Please allow two to four weeks for delivery.